These DIY mudroom lockers added much needed storage and organization to this busy space.

 Cabinet Doors

-Devin helped get the doors hung.
+Devin helped get the doors hung on these mudroom cabinets.
 This job is much easier with two people.
 One person to hold the door, the other to drill the hinges on.

-Once the doors are on I installed my cabinet door knobs.
-I would suggest waiting to install your hardware until after everything is installed.
+Once the doors are on you can install cabinet door knobs.
+I would suggest waiting to add your hardware until after everything else is installed.
 That way you can make sure your knobs are 100% level with each other.

 Crown Molding

-Last but not least, adding the crown molding.
+Last but not least, add the crown molding.
 This is a great way to finish off the space.
-I have found it is the little things that bring the project together and create the perfect space.
+I have found it is the little details that bring the project together and create the perfect space.

 To install crown molding, add 2x4 blocks to the top of you cabinets.
 You will use these blocks to attach the crown molding to around the top of the cabinets.